Scroll to content

 • Understand and respect their bodies

-• Develop positive and healthy relationships appropriate to their age and development
+• Develop positive and healthy relationships appropriate to their age and development, valuing others

 • Support children to have positive self-esteem and body image

 At St Faith's, we have been delivering RSE within our Personal, Social, Health and Economic (PSHE) curriculum for many years.
 We have reviewed our PSHE curriculum to make sure that our lessons meet the requirements that the government has set out for the content of Relationships and Health Education.
-The DfE recommends, ‘that all primary schools should have a Sex Education programme tailored to the age and the physical and emotional maturity of the pupils.’
-At St Faith's this is taught through Jigsaw and The Christopher Winters programme of study, which is covered during the summer term.
+At St Faith's this is taught through Jigsaw.